microsoft/reverse-proxy/src/ReverseProxy.Core/Service/RuntimeModel/README.md

-﻿# IslandGateway.RuntimeModel namespace
+# ReverseProxy.RuntimeModel namespace

-Classes in this folder define the internal representation of IslandGateway's runtime state used in perf-critical code paths.
+Classes in this folder define the internal representation of ReverseProxy's runtime state used in perf-critical code paths.

 All classes should be immutable, and all members and members of members MUST be either: